-Color/Appearance: Beech is typically a pale cream color, sometimes with a pink or brown hue.
+Color/Appearance: Pale straw color, sometimes with a pink or brown hue.
 Veneer tends to be slightly darker colored, as slicing the veneer usually requires the wood to be prepared with steam, which gives the wood a more golden tone.
-Flatsawn surfaces tend to be very plain, while quartersawn surfaces exhibit a silvery fleck pattern.
+Flatsawn surfaces tend to be somewhat plain, while quartersawn surfaces exhibit a minute ray fleck pattern.

-Grain/Texture: Grain is straight, with a fine to medium uniform texture.
-Moderate natural luster.
+Grain/Texture: Grain is straight; fine to medium uniform texture and moderate natural luster.

-Rot Resistance: Beech is considered non-durable or perishable; it is also susceptible to insect attack.
+Rot Resistance: Beech is considered non-durable or perishable; poor insect/borer resistance.

 Workability: Overall good workability; it machines well, and glues, finishes, and turns well.
 Beech also responds superbly to steam-bending.
-It does, however, have a large amount of movement in service, so movement and wood stability must be taken into account.
+However, it does have a large amount of movement in service, so movement and wood stability must be taken into account.

 Odor: No characteristic odor.

-Allergies/Toxicity: Although severe reactions are quite uncommon, European Beech has been reported as been reported as a sensitizer.
-Usually most common reactions simply include eye, skin, and respiratory irritation.
+Allergies/Toxicity: Although severe reactions are quite uncommon, European beech has been reported as been reported as a sensitizer.
+Can cause eye, skin, and respiratory irritation, as well as nasopharyngeal cancer (with unprotected occupational exposure).
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Lumber, veneer, flooring, boatbuilding, furniture, cabinetry, musical instruments (piano pinblocks), plywood, and turned objects.